All Episodes

 It's a hard sell.

-There's a lot of easier choices out there right now, with Obama in the White House and the current uh makeup of the Democrat Party.
+There's a lot of easier choices out there right now with Obama in the White House and the current makeup of the Democrat Party.

-Food stamp growth, just to give it 75 times greater than job creation, food stamp growth 75 times greater than job creation.
+Food stamp growth, just to give you 75 times greater than job creation.

-We don't have access to the mainstream media, so marketing is the only way we get the message out for conservatives and marketing and behavior.
+We don't have access to the mainstream media, so marketing is the only way we get the message out for conservatism.

 Marketing and living what you believe.